FAQ about Testing Orders

 What is a Notice of Intention for a Testing Order? |

 If the source individual has not provided their test results voluntarily to the health care provider of the exposed individual, the exposed individual can purse a Testing Order.
 This process begins with the Notice of Intention Form for a Testing Order.
 The Notice of Intention gives notice to the source individual of the exposed individual’s intention to apply to court for a Testing Order.
-The Notice provides the source individual the opportunity to be voluntarily tested for Hepatitis B, Hepatitis C and HIV and to provide the test results voluntarily to the exposed individual’s physician, without the need to go to court. (close) |
+The Notice provides the source individual with the opportunity to be voluntarily tested for Hepatitis B, Hepatitis C and HIV and to provide the test results voluntarily to the exposed individual’s physician, without the need to go to court. (close) |

 Is the Notice of Intention confidential? |

 Yes.
-The Emergency Intervention Disclosure Act requires that you keep all information obtained about the applicant (exposed individual) and source individual confidential.
-Individuals convicted of sharing information with others in contravention of the Act face fines of up to $10,000 per day.
-Refer to the Confidentiality section for more information. (close) |
+The Emergency Intervention Disclosure Act requires you to keep all information obtained about the applicant (exposed individual) and source individual confidential.
+Individuals convicted of sharing information with others in violation of the Act face fines of up to $10,000 per day.
+Refer to the Confidentiality section for more details. (close) |

 How do I complete the Notice of Intention Form? |